Skip to main content

 Looking ahead: Are future increases planned?

-PG&E electricity rates are expected to stabilize through 2025 and 2026, and return to 2025 levels in 2027.
-But the long-term trend points toward continued cost pressures as California—and the U.S. as a whole—adapts to climate change and increased energy demand.
 The best defense against rising rates is understanding your usage, taking advantage of available programs and incentives, and increasing your energy efficiency where you can.

-As your community-owned, not-for-profit local energy provider, Ava is here to help navigate these challenges.
+As your not-for-profit local energy provider, Ava is here to help navigate these challenges.
 We monitor rate changes closely, negotiate long-term contracts to provide stability, and work at the policy level to address the root causes of rate increases.
 Most importantly, we’re committed to being your trusted resource for understanding your energy options and connecting you with the right programs and assistance when you need them.

 Resources